 Coronavirus has forced thousands of brides and grooms to alter their wedding plans—celebrity couples included.
-Some of our favorite A-listers who planned on walking down the aisle in 2020 have since postponed their big days in response to the pandemic.
+Some of our favorite A-listers who planned on walking down the aisle in 2020 and 2021 have since postponed their big days in response to the pandemic.

 There's no doubt that the current circumstances have brought on a series of unprecedented challenges for couples of all kinds.
 Here's how celebrity couples are responding to the situation.
 And although they'll be walking down the aisle later than they'd hoped all that matters is that they will eventually say "I do."